webplatform/docs/gutter/index.md

 ---
-title: utter
+title: gutter
+notes:
+  - 'Move under something like glossary/css/...
+Otherwise, deletion candidate, and move this definition in context of something else, such as a layout section under concepts or tuts.'
+readiness: 'Not Ready'
 tags:
   - Glossary
   - Items
-readiness: 'Not Ready'
-notes:
-  - 'Move under something like glossary/css/...
-Otherwise, deletion candidate, and move this definition in context of something else, such as a layout section under concepts or tuts.'
 uri: gutter

 ---
-# gutter

-## gutter
+## <span>gutter</span>

 The whitespace present between two adjacent margins, apparent as a result of justification, bordering, or rule placement.